MicrosoftDocs/learn/learn-pr/azure/review-azure-infrastructure-changes-using-bicep-pull-requests/includes/2-understand-branching.md

 1. A team member clones your shared repository.
 1. They make local changes on a branch in their own local copy of the repository.
-1. When they are finished with their changes, they merge these changes in their local repository's main branch.
+1. When they're finished with their changes, they merge these changes in their local repository's main branch.
 1. They push these changes to the remote repository's main branch.
 1. In some scenarios, the remote repository's push triggers an automated pipeline to verify, test and deploy the code.
 You'll learn more about pipelines in other Microsoft Learn modules.